-If you are so persuasive with your writing that you can show a consumer how a product benefits them and increase the number of sales, then you can join the copywriting league!
+If you are so persuasive with your writing that you can show a consumer how a product benefits them and increase the number of leads and sales, then you can join the copywriting league!

-Copywriters write marketing material such as advertisements, landing pages, emails, and packaging content.
-The sole objective of their writing is to increase the conversion rate.
+Copywriters write marketing material such as advertisements, landing pages, emails, social media posts, and packaging content.
+The objective of their writing is to get user to take a particular action.
+For example, buying a product.
 Ever opened an email and ended up making a purchase?
 Kudos to the copywriter!

 Copywriting is more important than ever because the competition is at an all-time high.
 So, the messaging of a brand can make a significant difference.
 Copywriting can help a brand resonate with the audience.